Hurley, Wisconsin: Government

 Hurley is the county seat of Iron County.
 The current mayor is Joanne Lundgren Bruneau.

 Education

 Gogebic Community College, a two-year public community college, is located in adjacent Ironwood, Michigan.
-It was founded in 1932, and has a student body of approximately 1,000.
+It was founded in 1932 and has a student body of approximately 1,000.

 The Hurley K-12 School is located just outside of Hurley in the Town of Kimball.
-It was built in 1991 and serves students from Northern Iron County in Four Year Old Kindergarten through Grade 12.
+It was built in 1991 and serves students from northern Iron County in grades kindergarten through 12.
 Approximately 550 students are enrolled as of the 2021–2022 school year.

-Religion

-At various times, Hurley was the site of six Christian and one Jewish house of worship.